 Once you have confirmed your pregnancy, your life will never be the same no matter what you finally decide to do.
 However, there are several things you can do to help yourself and the child you are carrying while you decide on a long term plan:

-- First, if you have not already done so, confirm the pregnancy through a home pregnancy test and then with a crisis pregnancy center, a midwife, doctor or other health care provider.
+- First, if you have not already done so, confirm the pregnancy through a home pregnancy test and then with a health care provider.

 - If you have insurance, contact your health care policy to see how they can help.

 - Check with your health care provider or nearby pharmacy and start prenatal vitamins.